 vMix is a top-tier live streaming solution designed with the professional user in mind, containing all the features you’d ever need, such as virtual sets, hosting guests, live video effects, instant replay, full NDI support, 4K encoding, and more.

 The tiered pricing system provides additional features at each price level.
 The Basic version features 1080p support and is priced at an affordable $60, but doesn’t offer anything extra compared to similar, cheaper solutions that also do 1080p (such as OBS, a free solution).
-To get the most of vMix, we recommend exploring the advanced packages, starting at $700 for 4K streaming and $1,200 for the full package containing all the features.
+To get the most of vMix, we recommend exploring the advanced packages, starting at $350 for professional HD streaming, $700 for 4K streaming, and $1,200 for the full package containing all the features.

 The vMix interface is striking, designed to emulate what you’d see in a professional broadcast environment.
 But like Wirecast, the interface may be overwhelming at first for newer users.